 PHS Values Statement

-We will embrace our strengths and aspire to better connect with all individuals regardless of our differences whether they be age, sex, race, ethnicity, nationality, sexual orientation, gender identity, disability, religious beliefs, military background, or political affiliation.
+We will embrace our strengths and aspire to better connect with all individuals regardless of our differences whether they be age, sex, race, ethnicity, nationality, sexual orientation, disability, religious beliefs, military background, or political affiliation.

 References